 On view at the Center for Book Arts Bindery and Print Shop Galleries October 9 through December 12, 2020.
+Reserve your visit here.

-The 2020 Faculty Fellows are the Design Duo Wael Morcos and Jon Key.
+The Center for Book Arts 2020 Faculty Fellows are Wael Morcos and Jon Key.